 Reverend Donaldson Jones (1982-1983)

 Reverend Jacques Boyd (2019 – Present)

-Under the Pastorate of Reverend Sweat, who emphasizes “total commitment,” the Lord has continued to bless the membership of Mount Bethel Baptist Church.
-Progress continues to be made.
-Among the many phases of progression are membership growth through the Divine teaching and preaching of our pastor, acquisition of several properties, and dedication of our 30,000 square foot Learning Center.
+Under the Pastorate of Reverend Sweat, who emphasized “total commitment,” the Lord continued to bless the membership of Mount Bethel.
+Among the many phases of progression was membership growth through the Divine teaching and preaching of Reverend Sweat, acquisition of several properties totaling 2.9 acres, and dedication of our 30,000-square-foot Learning Center.
 On November 3, 2017, the Lord called Reverend Sweat to rest after thirty-four years of service.

 Since August 25, 2019, Dr. Jacques Boyd has led the congregation.